 There are agencies that cannot be assigned to any of the above classifications.
 These are organizations which are excluded from the financial and administrative requirements of the Management Board of Cabinet, but to which the government makes at least one appointment.
-Some examples include university and hospital boards.
+Some examples include university boards of governors and police services boards.

-All appointments, Order in Council and Ministerial Letter, are made following a recruitment and review process managed by the Public Appointments Secretariat.
+All appointments, Order in Council and Ministerial Letter, are made following a recruitment and review process supported by the Public Appointments Secretariat.

-Rates of remuneration are provided for appointees to classified agencies and non-classified entities on this site.
-The remuneration is shown by a per diem rate for part-time appointees, a per annum range for full-time appointees, or as expenses only.
+Where appointees are remunerated the rates of remuneration for appointees to provincial agencies and other entities are posted on this site.
+Appointee remuneration may be shown as a per diem rate for part-time appointees, a per annum range for full-time appointees, or as expenses only.
 In some cases there is no compensation at all.

 Appointees are paid according to levels set out in Management Board of Cabinet directives on government appointees or as specifically approved by Management Board of Cabinet.

-An element of public service is expected in all appointments to classified agencies and non-classified entities.
-Consequently, rates of remuneration are not competitive with the marketplace.
+An element of public service is expected in all appointments to provincial agencies and other entities.
+Consequently, rates of remuneration may not be competitive with the marketplace.

-The mission of the Public Appointments Secretariat is to ensure that the most qualified men and women having the highest personal and professional integrity serve the public on the Province's classified agencies and non-classified entities.
+The mission of the Public Appointments Secretariat is to ensure that the most qualified men and women having the highest personal and professional integrity serve the public on the Province's provincial agencies and other entities.
 Persons selected to serve must reflect the true face of Ontario in terms of diversity and regional representation.

-The government has committed itself to a more open and transparent system for filling the positions on the Province's classified agencies and non-classified entities.
-Through this web site all Ontarians have an up to date and accurate picture of the vacancies and the timetable for filling them.
+The government has committed itself to a more open and transparent system for filling the positions on the Province's provincial agencies and other entities.
+Through this website all Ontarians have an up to date and accurate picture of the vacancies and the timetable for filling them.

-Ontario's classified agencies and non-classified entities are responsible for overseeing, managing and regulating a wide variety of important functions.
+Ontario's provincial agencies and other entities are responsible for overseeing, managing and regulating a wide variety of important functions.
 In order to fulfill their mandates, the government has a responsibility to ensure that these agencies are made up of members who are qualified to do the job.
 We must also ensure that these persons are representative of all segments of Ontario society.